rorosaga/rorosaga/README.md

 🚀 *I’m currently leading the development of **Botzo**, a quadruped robot dog, as **Co-President** of the project.
 This initiative blends my passions for robotics, machine learning, and engineering.
 Alongside, I’m exploring creative coding, generative art, and expanding my expertise in web development and backend systems*. 🎨🤖

-🌐 [Check out good boy botzo here!](https://github.com/botzo-team) and some of my pinned projects below 📌
+🌐 [Check out good boy botzo here](https://github.com/botzo-team) and some of my pinned projects below! 📌

 📬 *So, whether it's for a cool project or some good music recommendations, feel free to reach out :)*